mfarik21/de-zoomcamp-workspace/README.md

 # Data Engineering Zoomcamp 2024 Workspace

 This is the repository for DataTalksClub's Data Engineering Zoomcamp practice space and homework submition.
+Visit this [link](https://dezoomcamp.streamlit.app/) for more information about the course.

 [Module 1: Docker and Terraform](https://github.com/mfarik21/de-zoomcamp-workspace/tree/main/1-docker-terraform)